hawkinsw/CPPTimes/writing-functions.md

 ## What's News
-Inflation at Kloc-Mart stores across the nation has hit an all-time high.
-More shoppers are trading down to store-brand code in order to save money and consumers are turning to TikTok for tips on how to reuse the code they have.
+Just as the Federal Reserve starts to whittle down the "last mile" of inflation, prices for name-brands are still pushing higher.
+On their earnings call today, executives at Kloc-Mart say more shoppers are trading down to store-brand code in order to save money and consumers are turning to TikTok for tips on how to reuse the code they have.
 There have even been *arguments* between employees and customers about *return*ing goods over buyer's remorse.

 ### The Curse of Copy And Paste